-The author is grateful to the U.S. Food and Drug Administration (FDA) for funding an earlier stage of this project.
-Special thanks and gratitude, in his memorial, to Dr. Robert F. Wagner the supervisor and teacher, or Bob Wagner the big brother and friend.
-He reviewed a very early version of this manuscript before his passing away.
+The author is grateful to the U.S. Food and Drug Administration (FDA) for funding a very early stage of this chapter, and to Dr. Kyle Myers for her support.
+In his memorial, special thanks and gratitude to Dr. Robert F. Wagner, the supervisor and the teacher, or Bob Wagner, the big brother and friend.
+He reviewed a very early version of this chapter before he passed away.